utkarsh-27-sharma/movie/README.md

 To run this project on your local machine:
-First install all the requirements present in the requirements.txt The command to install the requirements is "pip install -r requirements.txt" After installing the requirements, type python main.py.<br>
+First install all the requirements present in the requirements.txt<br>
+The command to install the requirements is "pip install -r requirements.txt" After installing the requirements, type python main.py.<br>
 That's all your project will run on the local machine.